 Climate Chart Mudumu National Park – 948-961m / 3,110-3,153ft

-Mudumu’s climate is hot and predominantly dry.
+The climate in Mudumu National Park is hot and mostly dry.
 When rainfall occurs, it is generally in the form of afternoon thunderstorms.
-November to April (summer) signifies the Wet season, while the winter months of May to October represent the Dry season.
+The summer months from November to April mark the Wet season, while the winter months from May to October represent the Dry season.

-These are the coolest months and the mornings in particular get cold.
-The warm afternoons, however, are ideal conditions for seeking out wildlife.
-Rain is virtually non-existent throughout this period.
+These are the coolest months and the mornings get cold.
+There is virtually no rain throughout this period.

-- May, June, July & August – Plenty of sun and drought is typical.
-Afternoon temperatures usually hover around 27°C/80°F, but mornings get quite cold with temperatures averaging 8°C/47°F. Warm winter clothing is essential for early morning game drives.
+May, June, July & August – Plenty of sun and dry weather is typical during these months.
+Afternoon temperatures usually hover around 27°C/81°F, but mornings get quite cold with temperatures averaging 10°C/50°F. Warm winter clothing is essential for early morning game drives.

-- September & October – Warmth increases in September.
-Early morning temperatures of 15°C/59°F are common.
-October is the hottest month, and temperatures average 35°C/95°F, though it will frequently spike higher.
-The rains usually begin toward the end of October or early November.
+September & October – Warmth increases in September.
+Early morning temperatures of 18°C/64°F are common.
+October is the hottest month, and daytime temperatures average 35°C/95°F, though it will frequently spike higher.
+The rains usually begin toward the end of October or in early November.

-- Novermber & December – The rains usually begin in late October or early November and bring relief from the dry conditions.
+Novermber & December – The rains usually begin in late October or early November and bring relief from the dry conditions.
 Most of the day will be dry, but afternoon thundershowers are common.
-Daily temperatures average 32°C/90°F.
+Daily temperatures average 34°C/93°F.

-- January, February & March – The most precipitation of the year falls during January and February, with afternoon showers becoming common.
-Daytime temps hover around 31°C/88°F and drop a bit after rainfall.
+January, February & March – The most rain of the year falls during January and February, with afternoon showers common.
+Daytime temperatures hover around 35°C/95°F and drop a bit after rainfall.